 Here are a few of the experts dedicating their careers to promoting edible insects as a way to improve livelihoods, economies, and the environment — and who just might change skeptics’ minds.

 Tiny Farms is an agricultural technology company focused on farming crickets for human consumption.
-Session tells us that crickets are an incredible source of protein, mono- and polyunsaturated fatty acids, calcium, iron, and zinc.
+Sessions tells us that crickets are an incredible source of protein, mono- and polyunsaturated fatty acids, calcium, iron, and zinc.
 But Tiny Farms’ goal isn’t exclusively about human health.
 “We are also exploring the usage of insects as feed in farming and aquaculture,” says Sessions.
 “Feeding fishmeal to fish is not sustainable in fish farming and the protein insects provide could satisfy that need, overall improving the diet of animals improves their welfare and nutrition as well.”

 According to her company bio, Virginia Emery’s life’s mission is to breed a bug that tastes like bacon.
 After receiving her PhD in entomology from UC Berkeley and spending years thinking about bugs, agriculture, and how to feed the human population, she founded the biotechnology company Beta Hatch.